 Why did you join Grab and what's your most meaningful Grab experience?

 Hai: I never thought of working for a large, social enterprise such as Grab, but my time here has been purposeful.
-It feels great knowing that we’re the ride-hailing leader in Southeast Asia with the ability to improve livelihoods and make a positive difference to millions.
+It feels great knowing that we’re the leader in Southeast Asia for mobility services with the ability to improve livelihoods and make a positive difference to millions.